 How to Transfer a Car Title in Florida After the Owner Dies

-Florida law allows the title of a motor vehicle to be transferred after the owner’s death without a formal probate proceeding in most cases.
-The process depends on whether the vehicle was solely owned or co-owned, whether the deceased owner left a will, whether the estate has any outstanding debts, and whether the person receiving the vehicle is a surviving spouse or another heir.
-The governing statutes are Florida Statutes §§ 319.28 and 319.29, and the transfer is handled through the county tax collector’s office rather than through the courts.
+Florida law allows a motor vehicle title to be transferred after the owner’s death without probate in most cases.
+The process depends on whether the vehicle was solely owned or co-owned, whether the deceased left a will, whether the estate has outstanding debts, and whether the recipient is a surviving spouse or another heir.
+Transfers are handled at the county tax collector’s office, not the courts.

 The same rules apply to mobile homes that have a certificate of title issued by the Florida Department of Highway Safety and Motor Vehicles (FLHSMV).